-To our knowledge, this is the first system where such a {\it `finite-$m$' superradiant instability} is observed.
-Because of this property, this instability is not expected to progress indefinitely to smaller and smaller length scales and lead to a violation of the weak cosmic censorship conjecture, unlike what was conjectured for `infinite-$m$' rotational superradiance seen in other systems \cite{Dias:2011at,Dias:2015rxy,Niehoff:2015oga}.
+To our knowledge, this is the first system where such a {\it `finite-$m$' superradiant instability} is observed.\footnote{ Indeed, take the prototype example of a scalar field with mass $\mu$ in the Kerr black hole.
+In the limit of very large $\ell=m$ the growth rate of the superradiant instability scales as $e^{-4m\ln{(m)}}$ \cite{Eperon:2019viw}.
+Thus, for any value of $\mu$ or black hole rotation $a$, there is always a value of $m=m_\star\equiv \lceil \mu/\Omega_H \rceil $ above which the instability switches on.
+Thus all Kerr black holes are superradiant unstable to massive scalar field perturbations, no matter the value of $\Omega_H\leq \Omega_H^{\rm ext}$ and $\mu$ \cite{Eperon:2019viw}.
+On the other hand, unlike in the previous case, in our MP string we will find that as $m$ grows, the critical rotation (above which the superradiant instability can be present) increases and this value approaches extremality (i.e. the instability switches off) when $m\to \infty$.} Because of this property, this instability is not expected to progress indefinitely to smaller and smaller length scales and lead to a violation of the weak cosmic censorship conjecture, unlike what was conjectured for `infinite-$m$' rotational superradiance seen in other systems \cite{Dias:2011at,Dias:2015rxy,Niehoff:2015oga}.